SiceloKayisa/SiceloKayisa/README.md

 # Hi, I'm Sicelo Kayisa! 👋

- An aspiring data scientist with a passion for uncovering insights from data and creating models to help prepare for the future.
+ An aspiring Data Scientist with a passion for uncovering insights from data and creating models to help prepare for the future.